Anusha020/Coffee_Orders_Dashboard/README.md

   **Note**

 This was a guided project completed as a learning exercise.
-The goal was not just to practice Excel tools, but to understand the structure and thinking process behind real-world business reporting.
+The goal to understand the structure and thinking process behind real-world business reporting.

 I am currently working on original projects based on what I’ve learned.